SilverT4/Funkin-Piss-Engine/README.md

   <img width="404" height="290" src="art/thumbnailPEngine.png">
 </p>

-Engine made mainly to improve vanilla client and make modding easier and MUCH faster.
+Engine made mainly to improve vanilla client and make modding easier and MUCH faster. <br>
 To start Modding check out [The Wiki!](https://github.com/Paidyy/Funkin-PEngine/wiki)
 ## Setting Shit up
 1. Install [Haxe](https://haxe.org/download/) and [HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/) or if you already have installed update Haxe and HaxeFlixel to latest version so it doesn't throw exceptions when compiling